-While they’re both multi-generational American dynasties that rose to prominence in the early 20th century, the Getty and Kennedy family names symbolize extremely different versions of America.
+While they’re both multi-generational American dynasties that rose to prominence in the early 20th century, the Getty and Kennedy family names symbolise extremely different versions of America.
 Say Kennedy, and you think of progressive politics, tragic ends, and tanned bodies on vacation in Martha’s Vineyard.
 Say Getty, and you think of stingy oil barons, art museums, and a shocking kidnapping.
 One family worked to spread wealth through political policy; the other is insular, private, and, due to the reputation of J. Paul Getty as a notorious cheapskate, associated with keeping their wealth in the family.

 Yet while watching Chappaquiddick and Trust, I couldn’t help but see the similarities between how their stories were told.
 Neither of these works portray the families in a good light.
 At all.
 The light is too bright, fluorescent; it reveals a pock-marked, scarred portrait of a family.
 Behind the families’ carefully crafted veneer of a public image, there’s ugliness and tragedy, as well as the unseemly machinations that hold the whole dynasties together.

 These messy bits are part of what makes the Kennedys and the Gettys so undeniably fascinating.
-However different the Kennedys and Gettys are in terms of what they symbolize, they’re both families who are shadowed by a “curse.”
-The Kennedy family tragedies are too numerous to name – the assassinations of Robert and John, the lobotomization of Rosemary, the plane crash that killed JFK Jr. and Carolyn Bessette Kennedy, and two earlier plane crashes that killed JFK’s brother and sister are just a few.
+However different the Kennedys and Gettys are in terms of what they symbolise, they’re both families who are shadowed by a “curse.”
+The Kennedy family tragedies are too numerous to name – the assassinations of Robert and John, the lobotomisation of Rosemary, the plane crash that killed JFK Jr. and Carolyn Bessette Kennedy, and two earlier plane crashes that killed JFK’s brother and sister are just a few.
 The Getty family history is marked by addiction, suicide, and early death, not limited to the kidnapping of John Paul III.
 After all, the show begins with George Getty taking his own life with a barbecue fork — the curse is definitely alive, well, and throbbing in Trust, even before the kidnapping.

 The tragedies themselves have a magnetic pull.
 “Every tragedy made us revisit the family over and over again,” said Kate Clifford Larson, author of the book Rosemary: The Hidden Kennedy Daughter, when I asked her about America’s enduring interest in the Kennedy family.
 “If none of those tragedies happened, maybe we wouldn’t feel this way.
 Though I don’t want to lessen the family's importance on the country and its direction,” she added.
 “They really have done amazing things.”